An occupation order is a court order that is used to regulate who can live in the family home.

 If there is not a power of arrest attached to the order, then you can apply to the court for a warrant of arrest.
 To achieve this, you may have to give evidence and satisfy the court that there are reasonable grounds to believe that the respondent has breached the order.

 Occupation orders are often used to protect the victims of domestic abuse.

-If you are experiencing domestic abuse, violence or other forms of control in your relationship, please do seek help.
+If you are looking to file an occupation order due to experiencing domestic abuse, violence or other forms of control in your relationship, please do seek help.